chipsalliance/Caliptra/doc/Caliptra.md

 ### Known Answer Test (KAT) support

-To certify a cryptographic module, pre-operational self tests must be performed when the system is booted.
+To certify a cryptographic module, pre-operational self-tests must be performed when the system is booted.
 Implementing KATs is required for FIPS certification.
 However, regardless of FIPS certification, it is considered a security best practice to ensure that the supported cryptographic algorithms are functioning properly to guarantee correct security posture.

 KAT execution is described as two types: